per1234/ino-troubleshooting/compiling.md

 ---
 <a id="delete-arduino15"></a>
 #### `fork/exec ... : no such file or directory` or `exec: ... : file does not exist` or `Cannot run program "___REMOVE___...`
+Some hardware packages have dependencies on other packages.
+For example, Adafruit SAMD Boards requires that Arduino SAMD Boards also be installed.
+Attempting to compile for a board of a hardware package without the package dependency installed can cause this error.
+Check the installation instructions for the hardware package of the board you're compiling for to see if there are any dependencies.

-This error indicates something has gone wrong with a hardware package installed via Boards Manager.
+Otherwise, this error indicates something has gone wrong with a hardware package installed via Boards Manager.
 The solution is to remove the installed packages.
 Be aware this will remove any boards you have installed via Boards Manager:
 1. (In the Arduino IDE) **File > Preferences**
 1. Click the link on the line following "More preferences can be edited directly in the file".
 This will open the `Arduino15` (or similar name depending on OS) folder.
 1. Delete all files and folders under the `Arduino15` folder except for preferences.txt.
 Please be very careful when deleting things from your computer.
 When in doubt, back up!